Publication Ethics

 Authors and Contributors

-1. Definition of Authorship: We consider each author to have agreed to the content and submission process of the work, including obtaining necessary permissions from relevant institutions.
+1. Authorship: We consider each author to have agreed to the content and submission process of the work, including obtaining necessary permissions from relevant institutions.
 We do not specify a particular type of contribution for authorship and encourage authors to follow the prevailing guidelines in their fields.

 2. Disclosure and Declaration: Authors must provide information regarding funding, financial or non-financial interests, and ethical approvals, including informed consent for research involving humans or animals.